SENG-499-Company2-B01/Integration/README.md

 - `exit` - This command terminates all running containers and exits the program.

-- `test` - This command tests the currently running containers.
-Note: This feature has not been implemented yet.
+- `test` - This command tests the currently running containers using selenium.

 - `testall` - This command runs a full test suite.
-Note: This feature has not been implemented yet.
+It will automatically start company 2 frontend, and run the selenium tests on every combination of backend, algs1 and algs2 from company 1 and 2.

 - `help` - This command prints a list of available commands, their syntax, and a brief description of their function.